 Jessica Kirst was born in Silver Creek, NY, a small town 45 minutes south of Buffalo.
-(And as such, she has not gotten over the Bills’ 4 consecutive visits, and subsequent losses, in Super Bowls XXV-XXVIII.)
+(And as such, she has not gotten over the Bills’ 4 consecutive visits, and subsequent losses, in Super Bowls XXV-XXVIII.
+But, as a loyal #billsmafia member, remains optimistic.)
 With original plans of entertaining a large television audience by replacing Oprah Winfrey as a famous talk show host, she quickly realized her BA in Communications from the University of Dayton was more suited to a smaller role in broadcast television.

 So, she city hopped from Dayton to Cincinnati to Memphis, finally landing in Wilmington, NC for the LSM position with WECT in 2010.
 A few years later, Jessica decided to join a full service advertising agency which allowed her to serve her clients in a much larger capacity.